 If you have suffered from anxiety or are prone to negative thinking, you might have wished you had the tools to cope with it.
 Cognitive-behavioral therapy techniques are proven methods used by therapists and counselors.

 Mental health practitioners use cognitive-behavioral therapy to teach people how to change their thought patterns (cognitive patterns) which then have an impact on their behavior.

 This type of therapy challenges the way we view the world.
 It is based on the premise that it’s not the actual events that cause us anxiety, but the meaning we apportion them.

 “I feel it, therefore, it must be true.”

-The most common form of cognitive-behavioral therapy revolves around cognitive distortions and techniques to challenge them.
+The most common form of cognitive-behavioral therapy techniques revolves around cognitive distortions and ways to challenge them.

 Simply put, these are mistaken thoughts that keep going round in our heads.
 These negative thoughts reinforce our negative feelings.
 For example, you might hear a noise in the night and become afraid every night, even though it is just your cat coming in through the cat flap.
 Your faulty way of thinking about the situation has convinced you of a reality that isn’t true.
-This is cognitive distortion.
+This is a cognitive distortion.